grab/engineering-blog/_posts/2023-10-11-scaling-marketing-for-merchants.md

 tags: [Data, Advertising, Scalability, Data science, Marketing]
 comments: true
 cover_photo: /img/scaling-marketing-for-merchants/cover.jpg
 excerpt: "Apart from ensuring advertisements reach the right audience, it is also important to make promos by merchants more targeted and intelligent to help scale their marketing.
-Read to find out how the Data Science team at Grab used automation and made promo assignments a more seamless and intelligent process.
-With Grab’s innovative AI tool, merchants can boosts sales while cutting costs.
-Dive into this game-changing tool that’s reshaping the future of marketing."
+With Grab’s innovative AI tool, merchants can boost sales while cutting costs.
+Dive into this game-changing tool that’s reshaping the future of marketing and find out how the Data Science team at Grab used automation and made promo assignments a more seamless and intelligent process."
 ---

 ## Introduction